Should You Go to the ER For a Stye on the Eye?

 Avoid wearing eye makeup or contact lenses while the stye heals

-• Styes are not pimples.
-They should NEVER be popped unless your doctor decibels that it needs to be drained and treated by a medical professional.
-Trying to pop a stye on your own could lead to serious complications and make it take longer to heal.
+Styes are not pimples.
+They should NEVER be popped unless your doctor determines that it needs to be professionally drained and treated.
+Attempting to pop a stye on your own could cause the infection to spread deeper into the eyelid or surrounding tissue, leading to serious complications and a significantly longer healing time.

 can you go blind from stye because of infected and painful stye?